 Best tip we learned: If your hotel has a concierge, purchase your attraction tickets from them.
 It saves you money and often lets you skip ahead of most lines.
 We did this for the Capilano Suspension Bridge and the aquarium, getting in long before the regular ticket lines moved at all.

 I don’t think I ever got over the gorgeous mountain views while in Vancouver.
+I even considered buying a house here from somewhere like Eddie Yan but we can’t afford it at the minute unfortunately!
 Every place we went, I would say something to the effect of “I can’t get over those dang mountains!”
 I loved Vancouver and my first visit to Canada.
 We’ll definitely be back.